ArneBouillon/gpt-dungeon/README.md

 ## ChatGPT API
 The code uses the `chatgpt-api` NPM package to make API requests to ChatGPT.
 In `GPTDungeon` code, this is wrapped in an `Asker`.
 An example is implemented that uses the `ChatGPTUnofficialProxyAPI`; we recommend to instead use the official ChatGPT API, which is both more robust and does not need to rely on a third-party proxy.
 Implementing an `Asker` for the official API only requires very minor changes to the existing code.

+### API token
+The under-the-hood use of the ChatGPT API requires an access token.
+This can be obtained using any of the methods found [here](https://github.com/transitive-bullshit/chatgpt-api#access-token).
+It should be placed into a new file, created at the root of `gpt-dungeon`'s file system, named `.token`.

+### ChatGPT versions
+Currently, some queries use the GPT4 model to make use of its extended capabilities and context length.
+However, if you do not have access to that model, you can simply remove the `'gpt-4'` argument from the second asker's instantiation in `src/dungeon.ts`. **No guarantees are given about the tool's performance without GPT4**; I haven't tested this yet...